Julian/lean.nvim/README.rst

 as it implements its own kind filetype detection.
 You should NOT have ``lean.vim`` installed if using ``lean.nvim``.

-For lean4 syntax highlighting and basic language support, you should try the experimental support present via `tree-sitter-lean
+Syntax highlighting and basic language support is included, for Lean 4 you can also try the experimental support present via `tree-sitter-lean
 <https://github.com/Julian/tree-sitter-lean>`_ by installing
 `nvim-treesitter <https://github.com/nvim-treesitter/nvim-treesitter>`_